Paddle Billing

 Pause subscriptions to stop billing for them temporarily.
 Paddle doesn't bill for paused subscriptions until they're resumed.

-You may wish to give your customers some level of access to your software while paused to maintain a relationship and encourage them to return.
+You may wish to give customers some level of access to your software while paused to maintain a relationship and encourage them to return.
 For example, you might let customers download reports or access existing data, but restrict their access to create records.

 If a customer doesn't want to use your software at all, cancel instead.
 You can't reinstate a canceled subscription.